Oreoluwa-IVT/HAS/README.md

-A Home Automation System Project
+# A Home Automation System Project
+The Repository contains schematics, Bill of Materials and necessary prototyping files.
-# Project Features
+### Project Features
 - Switch between ON and OFF state
     - mechanical relays
 - Control System: